Bias-Reduced Estimation of Structural Equation Models: Discussion

 Convergence rates were uniformly high for $n \geq 50$, and iRBM in particular maintained near-perfect acceptance rates even in the most challenging scenarios.
 By contrast, eRBM showed reduced acceptance for $n = 15$ and $n = 20$ in the two-factor SEM under low reliability, with roughly $60\%$ of estimates being rejected due to non-positive definite covariance matrices or unstable standard errors.
 This pattern reflects a known limitation of post hoc corrections: the adjusted estimates can be pushed outside the parameter space, leading to infeasible solutions.
 This challenge is shared by other post hoc methods such as bootstrap, which also exhibited very low acceptance rates in the smallest samples.
 These results suggest that caution is warranted when applying post hoc bias corrections in highly constrained or small-sample settings.

 Compared to traditional resampling-based approaches such as jackknife and bootstrap, iRBM and eRBM achieved a more favourable bias–variance trade-off.
 While resampling sometimes produced slightly lower bias, this was often accompanied by greater variability in the estimates, and in the case of bootstrap, a much higher computational burden.
 In contrast, iRBM and eRBM deliver bias reduction at a fraction of the computational cost, requiring only a single optimisation rather than repeated refitting across hundreds of resamples.
-For a modest sample size of $n=100$, eRBM required only $0.605$ seconds per replication on average for the two-factor SEM (c.f. bootstrap $53.2$ seconds; jackknife $9.77$ seconds), and $0.317$ seconds for the latent GCM (c.f. bootstrap $42.8$ seconds; jackknife $8.56$ seconds), representing significant reductions in runtime compared to resampling methods.
+For a modest sample size of $n=100$, eRBM required only $0.605$ seconds per replication on average for the two-factor SEM (c.f. bootstrap $53.2$ seconds; jackknife $9.77$ seconds), and $0.317$ seconds for the latent GCM (c.f. bootstrap $42.8$ seconds; jackknife $8.56$ seconds), representing significant reductions in runtime\footnote{Runtimes were measured on a MacBook Air M2 (8-core CPU @ 3.50 GHz, 16 GB RAM).} compared to resampling methods.
 Although iRBM was slower than eRBM due to the penalized likelihood optimisation (averaging $13.0$ seconds per replication for the two-factor SEM and $1.20$ seconds for the latent GCM), it was still substantially faster than bootstrap while yielding comparable or superior statistical performance.
 REML, while theoretically optimal under normality, performed poorly under non-normal data, underscoring the importance of robust approaches such as RBM that do not rely heavily on distributional assumptions.